rancher/rancher.github.io/rancher/latest/en/rancher-services/internal-dns-service/index.md

 In our example, we have a stack called `stackA`, which contains a service called `foo`, and we also have a stack called `stackB`, which contains a service called `bar`.

-If we exec into one of the containers in the `foo` service, you can ping the `bar` service with `foo.stackB`.
+If we exec into one of the containers in the `foo` service, you can ping the `bar` service with `bar.stackB`.

 ```bash
 $ ping bar.stackb